danvuk567/danvuk567/README.md

 * Dashboard development using Power BI, Advanced Excel and Excel VBA.
 * ETL development using Python, Power Query, and other industry ETL tools.
 * Data analysis using Python, Advanced Excel and Excel VBA.
-* API integration and data processing automation using Python, PowerShell, Unix/Linux.
+* API integration and data processing automation using Python, Unix/Linux, PowerShell.

 # 📊 Projects and Studies